 We have implemented the first part of our method on the masseter muscle from the manual segmentation of 36 pairs, and discovered that very few representative elements, from 3 to 5 depending on the desired accuracy, suffice to reconstruct each of the 72 masseters.
 This accurate reconstruction involves 3 to 5 unknown coefficients in the linear combination of the representative elements.
-Knowledge of these few coefficients is determined from skull measurements.
-Compared to other more intuitive choices (e.g. height/width/thickness) these coefficients better reflect the masseter shape and allows to recover an almost perfect shape of each masseter, properly associated to the given skull.
+Knowledge of these few coefficients is determined from skull measurements or 3D shape of the mandibule, using a machine learning process (neural network).
+Compared to other more intuitive choices (e.g. height/width/thickness) these coefficients better reflect the masseter shape and allow to recover an almost perfect shape of each masseter, properly associated to the given skull.
 The other part of this method has been implemented separately on 20 associations skull/face [1].